gulsherrr/CRISPREfficiencyPredictor/README.md

 R² = –0.731
 ```

-Interpretation:
+### Interpretation:

 Moderate errors (expected with random data)

 30% average error magnitude

-Negative R² means worse than predicting the mean
+Negative R² means worse than predicting the mean.
 Exactly what happens when the labels contain no signal.

-# Day 8 — Importing Real CRISPR Efficiency Data
+## Day 8 — Importing Real CRISPR Efficiency Data

 I downloaded V2_data.xlsx from the Azimuth repository (GitHub).

 I used only:

 1. Construct Barcode